 Level the excess flour off by using the back of a knife or an offset spatula.
 You may need to do this more than once, just don’t pack the flour down or tap the cup with the knife.

-I found that it’s much more accurate to measure ingredients when using a digital scale, even after I weigh flour with cups, so that I get consistent results every time.
+I found that it’s much more accurate to measure ingredients when using a digital scale, even after I use cups, so that I get consistent results every time.

 When I use this method, 1 cup is 127 g / 4.5 oz.
 If you’re within 4-5 grams of this amount you’ll still have a pretty accurate amount for a successful recipe.